Sonoto-io/Travel-Budget-Planner/README.md

 Then head to your ip address or app.localhost if in local, and you can use the app

-The api is on /api
+The api is on /api, this is defined through Traefik in the compose files.